Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 where $\pi^{(l)}$ is a factor that is automatically adjusted to minimise the cross-term obtained when expanding the Kronecker product~\cite{martens2015optimizing}.
 In practice, the damping factors are dynamically adapted every $T$ epochs.

-While we try to be as close to the original KFAC algorithm as possible, our numerical implementation for the NQS toy model slightly differ in the dynamically adjustment of the damping factors.
+While we try to be as close to the original KFAC algorithm as possible, our numerical implementation for the NQS toy model slightly differs in the dynamical adjustment of the damping factors.
 The damping factor $\lambda_n$ is adapted following a Levenberg-Marquardt rule~\cite{more2006levenberg}, namely

 The reduction ratio,

 measures the discrepancy between the actual variation of the loss (numerator) and the anticipated one from the quadratic model (denominator).
 Unlike in the original KFAC implementation, however, we also account for fluctuation on the energy estimation by introducing a tolerance on increasing the energy, i.e.\ if $ E(\theta) \leq E(\theta+\delta) \leq E(\theta) + \epsilon$, we default to the case where the damping $\lambda_n$ is reduced.
 In all our calculations $\epsilon$ is set to $10\%$ of $E(\theta)$.
 The damping $\gamma_n$ is adapted with a greedy algorithm by testing which damping among $(\gamma_n, \omega_2 \ \gamma_n, \frac{\gamma_n}{\omega_2})$ leads to the best update.
 For all the calculations performed in this work, we set $T=5$, $\omega_1 = ({19}/{20})^T$, $\omega_2 = \sqrt{{19}/{20}}^T$ and the initial damping values are set to $\lambda_0 = 10^3$ and $\gamma_0 = \sqrt{10^3}$.
 For clarity, we provide a schematic overview of the KFAC algorithm in Fig.~\ref{fig:masterFigureoptimisers}.
 For more details, we refer the reader to Ref.~\cite{martens2015optimizing}.